tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 - Evidence is better contained to the evidence pool / module
 - LightClientAttack is kept together (easier for verification and bandwidth)
 - Variations on commit sigs in LightClientAttack doesn't lead to multiple permutations and multiple evidence
-- Address to evidence map prevents dos attacks of evidence by a single validator
+- Address to evidence map prevents DOS attacks, where a single validator could DOS the network by flooding it with evidence submissions

 ### Negative